isaacnmm/pestpolicy-hugo2XX/content/posts/best-socks-for-sensitive-feet/index.md

 The Juzo Socks are Diabetic Friendly and they provide relief to people with various foot conditions.
 The socks provide relief for diabetics, athletes, and people who are on their feet for long periods.

 More than that, the Comfort Silver Sole provides a pillowy feeling ensuring that you have unmatched comfort throughout the day.
-Youll love the extra cushioning that offers protection to the bottom of the foot.������ Thus, the socks prevent callus buildup, blisters, or any other underfoot discomfort.
+Youll love the extra cushioning that offers protection to the bottom of the foot.
+Thus, the socks prevent callus buildup, blisters, or any other underfoot discomfort.

 The channeled toe seam on the silver sole also ensures reduced friction or irritation.
 The Juzo socks also have Antibacterial properties with X-STATIC pure silver fibers that naturally eliminate bacteria and fungi.
 Thus, reduce or prevent foot odor.
 Pros: